Steve Bossé: Ultimate Fighting Championship

-Bossé was expected to make his promotional debut against Ryan Jimmo on April 16, 2014 at The Ultimate Fighter Nations Finale.
+Bossé was expected to make his promotional debut against Ryan Jimmo on April 16, 2014, at The Ultimate Fighter Nations Finale.
 However, Bossé was forced to pull out of the bout citing an injury.
 He was replaced by Sean O'Connell.

-Bossé faced Thiago Santos on June 27, 2015 at UFC Fight Night 70.
+Bossé faced Thiago Santos on June 27, 2015, at UFC Fight Night 70.
 He lost the fight by knockout in the first round.

-Bossé faced James Te Huna on March 20, 2016 at UFC Fight Night 85.
+Bossé faced James Te Huna on March 20, 2016, at UFC Fight Night 85.
 He won the fight via KO in the first round.

-Bossé next faced Sean O'Connell on June 18, 2016 at UFC Fight Night 89.
+Bossé next faced Sean O'Connell on June 18, 2016, at UFC Fight Night 89.
 Bossé was awarded a unanimous decision victory.
 The back and forth action earned both participants Fight of the Night honors.

-Bossé was expected to face Jared Cannonier on July 7, 2017 at The Ultimate Fighter 25 Finale.
+Bossé was expected to face Jared Cannonier on July 7, 2017, at The Ultimate Fighter 25 Finale.
 However, Bossé was removed from the fight just days before the event and was replaced by promotional newcomer Nick Roehrick.

 Bossé later announced that he would pursue a boxing career, and has not fought in mixed martial arts since.

 Professional boxing career

 Bossé vs. Cuellar Cabrera

-Steve “The Boss” Bossé made his professional boxing debut as part of the third installment of the 2017-2018 “CHRONO AVIATION Boxing Series 2017-2018”, February 15th at the Cabaret du Casino de Montréal.
+Steve “The Boss” Bossé made his professional boxing debut as part of the third installment of the 2017-2018 “CHRONO AVIATION Boxing Series 2017-2018”, February 15 at the Cabaret du Casino de Montréal.
 Bossé faced the Bolivian heavyweight Julio “Conceali” Cuellar Cabrera (12-6-0, 11 KOs), in a six-round bout.
 Bossé won via second-round KO.

+Pascal vs. Bossé

+On 9 May, it was announced that Bossé would fight Jean Pascal on 29 June 2018.
+The fight was postponed to take place on 20 July.
+Bossé tried to apply pressure on Pascal but was dropped once in round 3.
+Pascal continued to land heavy shots eventually dropping and stopping Bossé in eight round.
+It was reported that Bossé had suffered an injury during training on his right bicep and also suffered a broken jaw during the fight.